sciknoworg/llms4subjects/shared-task-datasets/TIBKAT/all-subjects/README.md

 ## TIBKAT Record Domain's Statistics

-The table below presents the minimum, maximum, and average number of domains per record in the all-subjects data collection for **Sub-Task 1 – TIBKAT Multi-Domain Classification**:
+The table below presents the minimum, maximum, and average number of domains per record in the all-subjects data collection for **Subtask 1 – TIBKAT Multi-Domain Classification**:

 | Split  | Record Type | Language | Min | Max | Mean |
 |--------|-------------|----------|-----|-----|------|